itrimble/Mock-Interview/README.md

 14. Is there more money for hardware for the office equipment?
 15. What does retention look like at this company?
 16. When have you hired incorrectly?
+17. How did the company respond to Covid ?
+What were the lessons learned ?
+18. Is there a hybrid opportunity ?

 **Security** **Engineering / Threat Management / Security Operations Questions:**